georgezzeng/Articles/2021-11-09-usgs-invasivespecies.md

 title: "Protecting ecosystems with HTC"
 date: 2021-11-09T12:00:00+00:00
 excerpt: Researchers at the USGS are using HTC to pinpoint potential invasive species for the United States.
-image_src: /USGS-collage.jpg
+card_src: USGS-collage.jpg
-image_alt: Sattelite image collage graphic
+card_alt: Sattelite image collage graphic
 author: Josephine Watkins
 publish_on:
     - osg